Freihofer’s Training Challenge

 Q. Where do Full Freihofer's Training Challenge participants meet?

-A. Group workouts are held at the Crossings of Colonie Mondays (6a, 1p and 6:30p) and at Colonie Mohawk River Park Saturdays at 8 a.m.
+A. Group workouts are held at the Crossings of Colonie Mondays, Halfmoon Town Park on Wednesdays and at Colonie Mohawk River Park Saturdays at 8:30 a.m.
 Here is the map for Colonie Mohawk River Park.
 The address for Colonie Mohawk River Park is 71 Schermerhorn Road Cohoes, NY 12047.
 Click here for directions.
 Google Maps driving directions here.

 Disclaimer: The information presented by trainers and educators at weekly training sessions is solely informational so that participants can learn more on different health subjects.
 Nothing contained in the presentations or discussions is intended to constitute, nor should it be considered, medical advice or to serve as a substitute for the advice of a physician or health care provider.
 Any information provided is not intended to treat or cure any disease or condition.
 Always consult your health care provider for all health, diet and weight loss management.